Apply now to join our next cohort of Community Science Fellows and Community Leads!

 Lauren Haygood is a graduate student at the University of Tulsa, studying the biogeochemistry of the Kiamichi River.
 Lauren organizes community science efforts to collect water quality data throughout the basin.
 She is also part of the AGU’s Voices for Science Program and serves as a student representative to the Soil and Water Conservation Society.

-Johnny Robbins is a landowner and board member of the Alliance.
+Johnny Robbins is a landowner and a board member of the Alliance.
 Johnny lives 30 feet from Kiamichi River and has witnessed firsthand the degradation of the river over the past decades.
 He is concerned about the water quantity and quality.

 Bill Redman is the Secretary and board member of the Alliance.
-Bill was born and raised on ranch on the Kiamichi River and has over 30 years of experience as a research chemist
+Bill was born and raised on ranch on the Kiamichi River and has over 30 years of experience as a research chemist.

 Laura Bartock is an experienced facilitator, science communicator, and social scientist.
 Laura works for the Association of Science and Technology Centers, where she helps member institutions – science centers, museums, zoos, and the like – build capacity for supporting community-centered science and public engagement on issues of concern in their communities.